Testimonials

 What I also remember was that every idea or comment you might make on a topic or about something we were discussing as a class was listened to.
 No one ever told you that you were wrong.
 Usually Ms Kuh would say “mmm that is interesting”, so in that way you never felt that you should all be thinking the same thing but that all sorts of different thoughts were welcome.
 In fact, you could were encouraged to think about really unusual angles on things, and today I see that as thinking outside the box!
 I am pretty good at that!

-In my secondary school experience we all work together more all looking at the same problems and the same books, but there are plenty of opportunities to contribute and make comments.
 I think my time at the CH has helped me to feel confident in making comments that are different to other people and also the confidence to contribute.

 I also think that I am not a “herd” man or a “agree with everything that someone else said because they are important” man.
 It’s good to just be your own man.